ULTRAVIOLET BLOOD IRRADIATION

-Developed by Russian scientists and used since the early 1920’s, ultraviolet blood irradiation therapy reinforces the concept of light as energy.
+Developed by Russian scientists and used since the early 1920’s, UVB reinforces the concept of light as energy.
 During therapy, blood soaks up the light and, depending on the combination of UV light used, a number of positive health outcomes can be achieved.

-Wavelength determines the characteristic healing properties for each light.
+Wavelength determines the characteristic healing properties of each light.
 For example, UVC light has more germicidal (bacteria, yeast, virus) activity than UVA sources alone.

 According to the American Cancer Society, ultraviolet blood irradiation therapy is approved by the FDA for treating T-cell lymphoma involving the skin.
 Clinical trials of ultraviolet blood irradiation therapy have been successful against pneumococcus, staphylococcus, streptococcus, and a mixture of other microbes.